MCCodes01/FetchRewards/README.md

 Step 2:
 How to run:
+(open a terminal and cd into the filepath of the Docker Directory)

+Next:
-(oppen a terminal and cd into the filepath of the Docker Directory) In the Command line Run the following command: docker build -t fetchrewards . (make sure to add the period and that it is all lowercase)
+In the Command line Run the following command: docker build -t fetchrewards . (make sure to add the period and that it is all lowercase)